Fenestration Calculations (Glass size)

-Fenestration Calculations (Glass size), Procedures, and Calculations.
+Fenestration and Glazing Guidelines, Procedures, and Calculations.

 Window area guidelines below